APACTestDrive/CloudNative_AppDev/CICDlab.md

 The current release of the application no longer requires a database for storing customer data.
 Customer data is now stored in a ACCS cache and is automatically populated upon the start up of the RewardService ACCS instance.
 This is to keep the lab duration short and to avoid the laborious effort in uploading the data to a database.
 However, a datbase would be required as a persistent storage in real case scenario.

-Oracle Database Cloud Service is required by Java Cloud Service to host the Oracle Fusion Middleware component schemas used by Oracle Java Required Files (JRF).
+However, an Oracle Database Cloud Service is still required by Java Cloud Service to host the Oracle Fusion Middleware component schemas used by Oracle Java Required Files (JRF).